hoellwerth/NMEA-2000-influxdb/README.md

 ## Contribution

-If you want to help with a feature or ad something, just fork the repository, make your changes and open a Pull Request
+If you want to help with a feature or add something, just fork the repository, make your changes and open a Pull Request

 ## License